bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

-If you have used a text editor before, like Microsoft Word, you\'ve probably used the different text-align properties: left (default for English), right, center and justify.
+If you have used a text editor before, like Microsoft Word, you&#39;ve probably used the different text-align properties: left (default for English), right, center and justify.
 Text-align in CSS works the same way.
 Left, center and right specify how the lines of text within the text block are arranged.
-Justify sets the left and right edges of the text flush with the container\'s edges, which stretches the white space between words so that the overall block fits in a perfect rectangle.
+Justify sets the left and right edges of the text flush with the container&#39;s edges, which stretches the white space between words so that the overall block fits in a perfect rectangle.

 See below for examples of what each of these values will do to your text: